JM-SE/Delilah-Resto-Project/README.md

 ### _4. Starting the server_

-If server not runningalready, in your terminal execute command:
+If server not running already, in your terminal execute command:

 ```
 npm start